-The ability to communicate effectively, both verbally and in writing, is essential, no matter what job you have or industry you work in.
-You will need to be able to communicate with employees, managers, and customers in-person, online, in writing and/or on the phone.
+The ability to communicate effectively, both verbally and in writing, is essential, no matter what job you have or the industry you work in.
+You will need to be able to communicate with employees, managers, and customers in person, online, in writing and/or on the phone.

 These are your people skills, they are the skills you use to interact and engage with people.
 We live in an age where social skills are highly regarded and people are sometimes hired purely for their ability to network and connect with people.
 These skills are usually tested during the interview.